-I attended the cattle drive and parish festival in Reith im Alpbachtal – a picturesque little village in Tyrol.
-We were told that this event is one of the biggest in the area with thousands of visitors coming to Reith during the last two Saturdays of September every year (on the 23rd and 30th of September in 2017).
+I attended the cattle drive and parish festival in Reith im Alpbachtal – a picturesque little village in Tyrol, Austria.
+We were told that this event is one of the biggest in the area with thousands of visitors coming to Reith during the last two Saturdays of September every year.

 In Austria, the transhumance is celebrated in many different places across Tyrol and these festivities attract big numbers of local and foreign tourists each year.
 Some people even plan their whole trip to Austria around these events, while some others come back every single year.

 Below, you can find some practical information about attending an Almabtrieb in Austria.